Gil-ADDA/Plant-monitor/README.md

 # Overview
 personal plant monitor to keep our lovley plant alive - with monitoring air temperature, air humidity, soil moisture. the choosen plant is ficus moclame pyramid https://www.patchplants.com/gb/en/plants/ficus-microcarpa-moclame-780/

-# Plant-monitor parts
+# Plant-monitor adisional parts
-1. 2 nails/soil pin
+1. 2 nails as a soil pin
-2. wierd for the nails
+2. wierd for connecting the nails to the Feather Huzzah